 There are many sources to turn to for help in case you have trouble getting started or you get stuck.
-Global Talent Gothenburg has all the information you need in one place.
+Move to Gothenburg has all the information you need in one place.
 It also offers network meetings and informational lectures that can be helpful in both staying informed and making new contacts.

 Seven things you should advise new arrivals to get done as quickly as possible